ForkbombEu/mobile_zencode/README.md

    <img src="https://github.com/ForkbombEu/DIDroom/raw/main/images/DIDroom_logo.png" width="370">
 </p>

-DIDroom microservices is a comprehensive open-source implementation of the OpenID4VC "OpenID for Verifiable Credential" protocols, designed to easily deploy the entire credential issuance process.This project is built using the Zenroom ecosystem, incorporating Zencode natural language smart contracts for secure, flexible, and human-readable protocol implementation.
+Mobile Zencode is a comprehensive open-source implementation of the OpenID4VC "OpenID for Verifiable Credential" and OpenID4VP "OpenID for Verifiable Presentation" protocols, designed to easily be plugged into an existing mobile application.
+This project is built using the Zenroom ecosystem (uses Zenroom and Slangroom), incorporating Zencode natural language smart contracts for secure, flexible, and human-readable protocol implementation.

+Can be used in connetion with [DIDroom_microservices](https://github.com/ForkbombEu/didroom_microservices)

 ---
 <br><br>